Monte Carlo inference for semiparametric Bayesian regression: Methods

-Lastly, we may add a layer of robustness to partially correct for the approximation $\hat p$ in \eqref{Fzx}.
+Lastly, to accompany and partially correct for the approximation $\hat p$ in \eqref{Fzx}, we add a simple yet effective robustness adjustment to Algorithm~\ref{alg:joint}.
 First, observe that the location and scale of the latent data model \eqref{mod} map to the location and scale of the transformation, and vice versa: \begin{lemma} Consider a transformation $g_{1}$ that uses the distribution of $[\mu + \sigma Z \mid \D_n]$ instead of $[Z \mid \D_n]$, where $\mu$ and $\sigma$ are fixed constants.
 Then $g_1(t) = \mu + \sigma g(t)$. \end{lemma} Lemma~\ref{g-scale} is not merely about identifiability, but also suggests a triangulation strategy for robustness to $\hat p$.
-If $\hat p$ induces the wrong location or scale for $F_{Z \mid \D_n}$ via \eqref{z-cdf-1} and \eqref{Fzx}, then this propagates to $p(g \mid \D_n)$.
-Crucially, this effect is also reversible: the wrong location or scale for $p(g \mid \D_n)$ can be \emph{corrected} by suitably adjusting for the location and scale in the sampling step for $p\{\theta, \tilde y(x)\mid \D_n, g\}$.
+If $\hat p$ induces the wrong location or scale for $F_{Z \mid \D_n}$ via \eqref{z-cdf-1} and \eqref{Fzx}, then this misspecification propagates to $p(g \mid \D_n)$ and then $p\{\theta, \tilde y(x) \mid \D_n, g\}$.
+The key insight from Lemma~\ref{g-scale} is that this effect is reversible: the wrong location or scale for $p(g \mid \D_n)$---regardless of the source---can be \emph{corrected} by suitably adjusting the location and scale in the sampling step for $p\{\theta, \tilde y(x)\mid \D_n, g\}$.
+We modify Algorithm~\ref{alg:joint} accordingly.
+Step~1 is unchanged: we sample from $p(g \mid \D_n)$ under an identified model with fixed location ($f_\theta(0) = 0$) and scale ($\sigma =1$) in \eqref{mod}.
+For Steps~2~and~3, we reintroduce the location and scale in \eqref{mod} by replacing $P_{Z \mid \theta, x}$ with $\mu + \sigma P_{Z \mid \theta, x}$, where $(\mu, \sigma)$ is assigned a diffuse prior, and then sample from the joint posterior (predictive) distribution $p\{\mu, \sigma,\theta, \tilde y(x) \mid \D_n, g\}$.
+This modification is simple and convenient---regression models \eqref{mod} typically include location and scale parameters---yet provides inference for $(\theta, \tilde y(x))$ that is robust against location-scale misspecification of $p(g \mid \D_n)$.
+We confirm this effect both empirically (Section~\ref{sec-emp}) and theoretically (Section~\ref{sec-theory}).